 Indeed.com lists the current median salary at around $101,000 but varies depending on city, state, education, and place of employment.
 Job growth specific to the specialty is not available, but the demand for Registered Nurses is growing.

 To work in psychiatrics, you must first earn a RN license after completing an associate or bachelor’s degree, with most employers preferring a BSN.
-Education requirements vary between states, but most require you to attend an accredited institution.
+Education requirements vary between states (WGU does not offer a specialized degree in psychiatrics), and most require you to attend an accredited institution.

 Specific job growth information is not currently available, but according to the Bureau of Labor Statistics, the demand for nurse practitioners in general is expected to rise 31% by 2024.
 Payscale.com lists the median salary at $97,975.